adevraj11/ayushmandevraj/podcast.md

 ---

 <h5> PocketCasts is my favourite podcast app.</h5>
-<p> Although I use Spotify, I like to keep my podcast app different from my music app.
+<p class="text-justify">Although I use Spotify, I like to keep my podcast app different from my music app.
 I purchased this app from the Google Playstore almost a year ago and since then I've have listened to various podcasts for 46 days and 7 hours (their stats, not mine!).
 Below you will find links to all the podcasts that I am currently listening.
-Put your headphones on and enjoy! </p>
+Put your headphones on and enjoy!</p>

+<p class="text-justify">*Clicking on the the title will direct you to the podcast page*.</p>

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/5gMPRNC"><a href="//imgur.com/a/5gMPRNC"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
-<span class="caption text-muted">My Pocket PocketCasts Homepage</span>

 <hr>